DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates
 ### **2020/11/28 - v0.219**
+ * System will not show confirmation before scrap item
  * Add words from contribute
  * Redesigned mobile popup UI
  * 🎉 Now all players contribute 25% or above to a fight will recive rewards from defeating the enemy